ErhanFuchedzhiev/m365-modern-workplace-copilot-project/09-microsoft-defender-and-soc/README.md

 The default anti-malware policy is enabled and always active.
 It scans inbound and outbound email for malicious content and applies attachment filtering.

-Screenshot: Anti-malware policy
-(as included in the project)

 Key points:

 - “Always On”